huang-feiyu/sponge/writeups/lab1.md

 What we need to do is to implement StreamReassembler, which receive substrings, consisting of a string of bytes, and the index of the first byte of that string within the larger stream.

+* Solution 1: Use a huge contiguous string buffer